 Statement of Compliance with Legislative Requirements (pdf 296kb opens in new window)

-Following the consultation the Council will submit the Draft Charging Schedule to an Independent Examiner who will determine whether the Charging Schedule can be adopted.
-It is anticipated that the Examination could take place in Spring 2017.
+The Council will submit the Draft Charging Schedule to an Independent Examiner who will determine whether the Charging Schedule can be adopted.
+It is anticipated that the Examination could take place in September 2017.

-All responses to the consultation will be publicly available to view on the councils website and sent to the Independent Examiner.
+All responses to the March 2017 consultation are available to view on the councils website and will be sent to the Independent Examiner.

-Responses can be emailed to email@example.com posted to Forward Planning, County Hall, Cross Street, Beverley, East Riding of Yorkshire, HU17 9BA.
+The draft charging schedule consultation has now closed.
+Queries relating to the draft charging schedule can be emailed to firstname.lastname@example.org or posted to Forward Planning, County Hall, Cross Street, Beverley, East Riding of Yorkshire, HU17 9BA.
 You can use the response forms below to submit your comments.